loupill/2024-March-Madness-Prediction-Project/README.md

 You can find the dataset on Kaggle: March Madness 2024 Dataset

 ## Notebook Content
-Data Exploration:
+-Data Exploration:

 Exploratory analysis of the dataset, including summary statistics, distribution of variables, etc.

-Data Preprocessing:
+-Data Preprocessing:

 Cleaning and preprocessing of the data, handling missing values, data transformation, etc.

-Feature Engineering:
+-Feature Engineering:

 Creation of new features or variables that might improve model performance or provide better insights.

-Model Building:
+-Model Building:

 Building predictive models to forecast game outcomes, team performance, etc.

-Evaluation:
+-Evaluation:

 Evaluation of the model's performance using appropriate metrics.

-Conclusion:
+-Conclusion:

 Summary of findings, insights gained from the analysis, and potential areas for further investigation.